Brighten a Room with Painting & Lights

-This season for the Fall 2019 ORC we will be completing our Master Closet, which is directly off of our Master Bathroom that we completed this past Spring.
-That challenge plus our recent Master Bedroom Renovation just left us excited to finish up the Master On-Suite.
+This season for the Fall 2019 ORC we will be completing our owners suite closet, which is directly off of our on suite bathroom that we completed this past Spring.
+That challenge plus our recent Owners Suite Bedroom Renovation just left us excited to finish up the owners suite closet as well.
 We are now in week 4, the ORC Fall 2019: Painting & Lights.
 This project will brighten and elevate the closet space further.
 I am super excited to be working the ORC sponsor HANDy Paint Products this season since we love all of there products especially the HANDy Paint Cup.

 WEEKS AT A GLANCE: